 During the fall semester there is a course open to all UC students taught by the UCEAP Study Center Director.
 The topic of the course varies from year to year and will cover an aspect of Italian culture, society, history, etc. This course will conclude by the end of December.

 Requirements & Course Registration

-You are required to take at least 18 quarter units (12 semester units) per semester or 36 quarter units (24 semester units) during the academic year (not including units taken during the summer pre-ILP and/or the ILP).
+You are required to take at least 22 quarter/14.7 semester UC units per semester or 44 quarter/29.3 semester UC units for the academic year (not including units taken during the summer pre-ILP and/or the ILP).

 You will register for courses after you arrive in Italy.
 The study center staff will provide you with information on how to register for courses during orientation.

 Since the fall semester extends into January, if you are a fall-only student you need to coordinate with the study center to determine the availability of courses in your field of study that will allow early exams.
 Departing by the end of December means taking an exam outside of the official exam period and not all faculty members may be willing to do this.
 Please note that it is not possible to arrange early exams for second module Lettere courses since the courses continue into January.
 It is important to address this issue at the very beginning of the semester with your professors.
 The Study Center is available for advice.